 Whatever it was, the civil war broke out in Cyprus and ended on the same day, leaving irreversible consequences: all Greek residents comfortable and prosperous town of Varosha fled in a hurry from the Turkish invaders, leaving it like it is: dirty plates on the table, hung laundry on a clothesline, food in the fridge.
 Empty, numb 16-thousandth of the town, as if he did not have it on the east coast of Cyprus.

-Since then, it took almost forty years - exactly the same as waiting for its people back Varosha, presenting to the world the most terrible civil war monument.
-Luxury hotels, luxury private villas, shops and restaurants have long plundered Turkish marauders (and the locals were as old), their cracked walls crumble under the scorching sun, sadly stood over the dead crane construction, among wild shrubs and weeds sprouted surging church dome with crosses, instilling hope in the soul.
-Gentle sea breeze four decades ruffled underwear on the clothesline, and the eerie silence ghost town penalized only surf, the cries of seagulls and the tramp of boots ...
-Turkish soldiers and UN peacekeepers.
+Since then, almost forty years have passed - exactly the same amount Varosha waits for its inhabitants back, presenting the world with the most terrible monument to the civil war.
+Luxury hotels, luxury private villas, shops and restaurants have long been looted by Turkish marauders, (and even the locals had something to profit from), their cracked walls crumbled under the scorching sun, the crane suspended sadly over the dead construction, among the wildly overgrown shrubs and weeds, with crosses, inspiring hope in souls.
+A gentle sea wind for four decades shatters the linen on ropes, and the eerie silence of the ghost town is violated only by the sea surf, the cries of seagulls and ... the trampling of the boots of Turkish soldiers and UN peacekeepers.

 Fenced by barbed wire, plundered and reviled Varosha slow agony, reminding the world of the senseless brutality of war.